Training Adaptive Reconstruction Networks for Blind Inverse Problems

-In this modality, the family of forward operators is constructed by considering different sampling schemes, sensitivity maps and trajectory perturbations.
+In this modality, the family of forward operators is constructed by considering different sampling schemes and sensitivity maps.

 \paragraph{Sampling schemes} We propose to generate random sampling schemes $\xib$ following the ideas from \cite{boyer2016generation,chauffert2017projection,lazarus2019sparkling}.
-The principle it to design a scheme that fits a target probability measure $\rho:\R^2\to \R_+$.
+The principle is to design a scheme that fits a target probability measure $\rho:\R^2\to \R_+$.
 To this end, we define

 where $\dist$ is a discrepancy between probability measures and $\Xi\subseteq \R^{2\times M}$ is a set that describes the admissible trajectories from the scanner.